Elfsight: How Marketing Automation Can Benefit a SaaS Company for Small Businesses

 Elfsight Can Better Understand Users With Regular A/B Testing

 Previously, the Elfsight team were unable to implement quick A/B tests in campaigns, since the solution they were using had limited functionality.
-Now, in Mindbox’s interface, Elfsight sets up tests in a matter of minutes, and carries out plenty of tests on a regular basis.
+Now, in Maestra’s interface, Elfsight sets up tests in a matter of minutes, and carries out plenty of tests on a regular basis.

 For example, Elfsight decided to look into offers that motivate customers to switch from a monthly subscription to an annual one.
 The team compared how the conversion rate would change if they offered not only savings due to the upgrade, but also an additional benefit: 2 bonus months for free, or a 30% increase on view limits.